scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Grappling Attack.*** *Melee Attack:* 4 AP, 3/0/2/0/0</br>Target creature makes a Strength or Dexterity save, taking 1 wound in piercing damage and is grappled on fail.
+***Grappling Attack.*** *Melee Attack:* 4 AP, 3/0/2/0/0 - Target creature makes a Strength or Dexterity save, taking 1 wound in piercing damage and is grappled on fail.
 While grappled they cannot make reactions.
 At the start of the creatures turn it makes an Intelligence save against this creatures Intelligence save, being incapacitated until the start of its next turn on fail.

-***Psychic Stare.*** *Maneuver, Special:* 5 AP, Range 5, 3/0/2/0/0</br>Can only target a creature it can see with its Telepathic Sight.
+***Psychic Stare.*** *Maneuver, Special:* 5 AP, Range 5, 3/0/2/0/0 - Can only target a creature it can see with its Telepathic Sight.
 Target creature makes an Intelligence save, being dazed on fail or incapacitated on crit until the end of their next turn.

-***Devour Mind.*** *Melee Attack:* 10 AP, 3/0/2/0/0</br>Only usable against a creature grappled by the mind flayer and automatically critically succeeds if they are incapacitated.
+***Devour Mind.*** *Melee Attack:* 10 AP, 3/0/2/0/0 - Only usable against a creature grappled by the mind flayer and automatically critically succeeds if they are incapacitated.
 Target makes a Strength save, taking 3 wounds in piercing damage, adding 4 wound dice on crit.
 If this drops a creature to 0 health they immediately die.
 ___

 #### Void Speaker